-Discuss with your children that unless they know a person’s name, where they live, what school they go to and their phone number, they are talking to a stranger online, and we must assume that strangers are liars.
+Discuss with your kids that unless they know a person’s name, where they live, what school they go to and their phone number, they are talking to a stranger online, and we must assume that strangers are liars.

 It is well known that child predators create the identities of children online to exploit our children.
 They could be lurking in chat rooms, messaging them on Facebook, following your child’s Instagram account or Snapchat stories waiting for a vulnerable opportunity to begin a conversation with your child under an assumed identity.

-Conversations we have had with our children about stranger-danger apply to Internet and should be a continued conversation with your children.
+Conversations we have had with our children about stranger-danger apply to the Internet and should be a continued conversation with your children.

 5. Teaching Moments

 The average age a child is given a cellphone is 10.3 years old.
-Continually educate your children about online safety and being a good steward on social media.
-Conversations should be geared to a child’s, tween’s, or teen’s learning abilities, done openly in a way that creates an environment which empowers your child to report and share with you when someone has attempted to exploit them or a friend, cyberbullied, or is making them feel unsafe.
+Continually educate your kids about online safety and being a good steward on social media.
+Conversations should be geared towards a child’s, tween’s, or teen’s learning abilities, done openly in a way that creates an environment which empowers your child to report and share with you when someone has attempted to exploit them or a friend, cyberbullied, or is making them feel unsafe.

 Establish “safe harbors” with your child, allowing them opportunities to discuss problems they are having online or witnessing with their peers without fear of punishment or judgement.
 We recognize children will make mistakes and at times will disobey boundaries parents have set, but by creating a “safe harbor” with your children, they are more inclined to report problems or concerns to you.